Originate/exosphere/tutorial/part_2/06_communication.md

 Exosphere does this by providing a generic messaging framework.
 It corresponds to layer __2a__ in
 [Exosphere's layer model](../part_1/02_architecture.md#levels).
-Exosphere services talk to each other over a message bus called __Exocom__, which is short for <b>Exo</b>sphere <b>com</b>munication.
+Exosphere services talk to each other over a message bus called __exocom__, which is short for <b>Exo</b>sphere <b>com</b>munication.
 Here is how the workflow described above would be implemented in Exosphere: